 The Heating Output

-At first need to decide what kind of heating output do you need?
+At first, need to decide what kind of heating output do you need?

 Most modern heaters will also contain safety precautions against overheating and electrical discharge.
 Look for these safety features while reading electric space heater reviews and product descriptions.

-The main safety hazard concerning the gas and kerosene burning heaters is the carbon monoxide production in air which happens in case the fuel is not burned properly in the heater.
+The main safety hazard concerning the gas and kerosene burning heaters is the carbon monoxide production in the air which happens in case the fuel is not burned properly in the heater.
 The enormous heating power has its downsides on the safety front.
-Ceramic and infrared heaters doesn’t perform too well on the safety front either.
+Ceramic and infrared heaters don’t perform too well on the safety front either.
 The exposed heating unit of such appliances can be a source of ugly burn wounds and fires.
 Definitely not recommended to use on unattended places like the garage is neither with children or pets in the room.
 Some infrared heater manufacturers like EdenPURE worked around the safety concerns by embedding the ceramic heating units in a fire-proof box which acts as a body of the electric appliance.

 The safest kinds of portable heaters are the oil radiators.
 The only kinds of heating solution which I would recommend you in case there will be children or pets in the room.
-The oil radiator surface doesnt get hot enough to cause burning wounds, unlike some poorly protected ceramic, coil or gas heaters can.
+The oil radiator surface doesn’t get hot enough to cause burning wounds, unlike some poorly protected ceramic, coil or gas heaters can.

 Efficiency-wise the ceramic heaters share similarities with oil filled radiators as well.
-Both materials are designed to store heat for a longer periods of time and cool down slowly.
+Both materials are designed to store heat for a longer period of time and cool down slowly.
 If the electric heater is equipped with thermostat then it doesn’t have to run all the time and in case it starts losing temperature a small burst of energy is able to put the space heater back in operating temperature for a while.

 If you are still considering buying a coil heater, make sure to choose a model with metal coils inside, where the electric current flowing through is heating up the spiral.
 However Id not recommend it to you, because even if the coils are usually behind some kind of a protecting cage, it is still very fire-prone.